adrianclo/meaR/README.md

 Have one folder that contains (1) an .xlsx meta file called `meaTable.xlsx` (see later) and (2) a folder containing all the .txt data output files.

 ### 3. Meta file
-The <b>meta file</b> contains all information of the samples.
+The <b>meta file</b> `meaTable.xlsx` contains all information of the samples.
 It contains the animal ID, filename, genotype, recording time (s), as well as sample/channel exclusion criteria.
 This file has to be filled in by the user before data extraction and processing can begin.

 ### 4. Import MEA data
 Based on the information from the meta file.
 The respective datafiles will be opened one-by-one and all the spike data is extracted.
 They are all compiled within a dataframe/tibble that contains key columns for filename, genotype, and electrode ID.